We have friends, acquaintances, and then we have what I call Wholehearted Allies.

 4. Ask hard questions – where you know a genuine wholehearted ally will give you the unpopular answer.
 If your “friend” lets you get away with the lazy route (often projecting their own unwillingness to make hard changes), they aren’t your ally.
 You need the person that looks you in the eye and holds you accountable to your core values (compassionately).

-5. Finally, when the crap hits the fan, watch for who stands beside you (and for damn sure make sure you drop everything and are there for your allies when they need you).
+5. Finally, when your life turns upside down, watch for who stands beside you (and make sure you drop everything and are there for your allies when they need you).

 You don’t need to blacklist the friends who scatter in your time of need, but do not invest in those relationships.
 Hang out when it’s convenient and feels right, but stop trying to make gold out of straw.